tribblix/build/patches/openjdk20/README.txt

 JDK 20 now that jdk19 has been forked off.

+20+18

+Trivial patch noise

 20+17

 src/java.base/unix/native/libnio/ch/FileChannelImpl.c
-has been removed, do don't patch it.
+has been removed, so don't patch it.
 However:

 FileDispatcherImpl has been split out into a shared UnixFileDispatcherImpl plus platform-specific FileDispatcherImpl, so